In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Crevices at the Warsaw Caves

-In general, the temperature in the Warsaw Caves is 15 degrees Celcius, except for cave #4.
-This one requires a jacket unless you need a cool down from exploring the other caves. 🙂 Number four is a cool 2 degrees!
+In general, the temperature in the Warsaw Caves is 15 degrees Celsius, except for cave #4.
+This one requires a jacket unless you need a cool-down from exploring the other caves. 🙂 Number four is a cool 2 degrees!
 During our visit, there was no ice in this cave.
 Some visitors did mention that ice can be seen earlier in the season.

 3. Warsaw Caves Camping

-Campground amenities include washrooms, showers, laundry and a dish washing station.
-They even had a couple of group campsites, which is not something you would find at a provincial park.
+Campground amenities include washrooms, showers, laundry and a dishwashing station.
+They even had a couple of group campsites, not an option you would find at a typical provincial park.
 What was neat about the Warsaw Caves group camping sites was that they were far away from the family/single tent camping sites.

 Interested in a campsite booking?
 Warsaw Caves Conservation Area camping reservations can be made through their booking portal.